 Technology

-Our approach to the induction of tolerogenic represents a paradigm shift in the design of efficacious and sustained disease remediation.
+The TILAC™ approach to the induction of tolerance represents a paradigm shift in the design of efficacious and sustained disease remediation.

-This technology is differentiated from past attempts by the inclusion of two powerful adjuvant constituents that make it possible to utilize the pool of endogenous pathogenic antigens to down-regulate the immune response associated with a range of targeted diseases.
-The immune system possesses remarkable restorative power that can be harnessed through the instigation and maintenance of a particularly robust tolerogenic environment created by this unique technology.
-The outcome is directional modulation by regulatory T cells to achieve desired disease remediation.
+This technology is differentiated from past attempts by the binding of two powerful adjuvant constituents that make it possible to utilize the pool of endogenous pathogenic antigens to down-regulate the immune response associated with a particular disease, and to do so across the range of targeted autoimmune diseases.
+The immune system possesses remarkable restorative power that can be harnessed through the creation and maintenance of a particularly robust tolerogenic microenvironment that results in directional modulation of the immune response by regulatory T cells to achieve desired disease remediation.

 SHIFTING THE PARADIGM

 Tolerogenic approaches using disease-associated antigens have been studied for decades.
 The emphasis, historically, has been to identify the immunodominant pathogenic antigen or antigens (the antigens responsible for causing the immune response) and then to deliver it (or them) to the immune system in an appropriate formulation.
-These historic approaches have fallen short of expectations.
-For example, previous attempts to induce tolerance for multiple sclerosis include: DNA vaccination of myelin protein, peptide(s) administered in skin patches, altered peptide ligands (APL), autologous myelin reactive T cells, HLA/MOG recombinant constructs, autologous PBMCs or other blood cells or liposomes coupled with myelin peptides.
-All have yielded disappointing results.
-Any immune response that was propagated by these approaches, and by a host of other efforts targeting different diseases, has been ill-suited or insufficiently robust to derive any clinically significant improvement in patient outcomes.
+These historic approaches have fallen short of expectations, and all have yielded disappointing results.

 The TregTherapeutics tolerogenic approach has been developed over the past two decades, primarily using various models of experimental autoimmune encephalopathy (EAE) in laboratory animals.

 These models are typical of investigational research centered on multiple sclerosis.
-The TregTherapeutics approach was developed as a possible application for MS, and its treatment and cure remain a core objective for the company.
-Despite this fact, it has been discovered that the underlying principles governing the induction of tolerance are equally applicable to a wide range of disease states that have chronic inflammation as a common denominator.
+The TregTherapeutics approach was INITIALLY developed as a possible application for MS, and its treatment and cure remain a core objective for the company.
+Despite this fact, it as the underlying mechanism was elucidated during development, it was discovered that the underlying principles governing the technology are equally applicable to the induction of tolerance in a wide range of disease states that have chronic inflammation as a common denominator.

 Mechanism of Action:

-To summarize, there are several expected outcomes from the TregTherapeutics approach:
+To summarize, there are several expected outcomes from the therapeutic application of the TILAC platform:

 Learn More